 What support can we expect from the DOTQS office staff?
 Our staff is available to answer your questions regarding the certification and audit processes, interpretation of the standards, scheduling, billing, accreditation, and the specifics of your account.
 In addition, we would be happy to provide you with DOTQS brochures, resource material, or to point you to outside resource information and references.

 What is the basis of the certification evaluation?
-Accredited organizations such as DOTQSs will follow the certification guidelines published in ISO 17021.
+Accredited organizations such as DOTQS will follow the certification guidelines published in ISO 17065.
 This entails a two stage audit.
-Stage 1 is consists of the document review and general assessment of your readiness for the Stage 2 audit.
-The Stage 2 audit is to evaluate, verify, and validate effectiveness of the implementation of the standard using the guidelines presented in ISO 17021.
+A document review and general assessment will be performed first, to asses your readiness for an onsite audit and confirm the company information that was captured at the time of application (size of facility, employee count, etc.).
+The onsite audit is to evaluate, verify, and validate effectiveness of the implementation of the standard using the guidelines presented in ISO 17065.

 Does DOTQS provide consulting services?
-DOTQS does not provide consulting services as this would be perceived as a conflict of interest according to ISO 17021.This standard prohibits a Certification Body from providing certification to any organization which has used the services of a related consulting company within a specified period.
-It also prohibits Certification Bodies from allowing related consulting companies provide management system consultancy, including internal audits, to their Clients.
+DOTQS does not provide consulting services as this would be perceived as a conflict of interest.
+Certification Bodies are prohibited from providing certification to any organization which has used the services of a related consulting company within a specified period.
+Certification Bodies are also prohibited from allowing related consulting companies provide management system consultancy, including internal audits, to their Clients.
 DOTQS provides only assessment-related services.

 What happens if my firm doesn’t pass the audit?
 In the event that a firm is found to be out of compliance with the requirements of the ISO standard, a detailed report will be issued highlighting areas of both major and minor deficiency.
 Even if the firm passes the audit, a report highlighting areas of improvement will be issued.

 Is there a general overview of the certification?
 See the ISO 3834 Certification Process brochure or website.
 This should give you a better understanding of the standard and its advantages.